indrobrata-07/CrisisGrid/README.md

 > Build a response network that remains useful when information is scarce, connectivity is unreliable, and every minute matters.

+## ⚠️ Known Deployment Limitations

+- **Render:** The backend may spin down after ~15 minutes of inactivity.
+So, previously created **Resources and Incidents may reset to 0**, so demo data may need to be recreated.
+- **Gemini API:** Temporary model overload can cause a `503 Service Unavailable` error, which may temporarily prevent AI extraction.
+Retrying the request usually resolves it.

 ## 👥 TEAM — AROMATIC 960

 **INNOVATION • TECHNOLOGY • REAL-WORLD SOLUTIONS**